 We've never had a bigger mobilization ever.

-But all of these things are gonna help with the ultimate goal, which is, and you can see the impatience of the American people rising here, and that is they want the country opened up, and I would argue I want everybody to be safe as you're doing it.
+But all of these things are going to help with the ultimate goal, which is, and you can see the impatience of the American people rising here.

-He went in and he targeted the elderly most vulnerable population in Florida.
+He went in and he targeted the elderly, most vulnerable population in Florida.

 That's why his numbers are drastically and dramatically better, especially with a high percentage of the population in Florida being the elderly that go down there for retirement.

-But he got he they got into the villages and coordinated with the villages early and all these other retirement home facility areas throughout Florida for the elderly, and nursing homes was a part of that, the opposite of what they did in New York.
+But they got into the villages and coordinated with the villages early and all these other retirement home facility areas throughout Florida for the elderly.

-I mean, there were days here, I'm coming in and I'm looking at these numbers every day, and I'm like, this has got to stop.
+I'm coming in and I'm looking at these numbers every day and I'm like, this has got to stop.

-You know, we kept talking about believing an apex and then a leveling and then the dramatic drop-off.
+You know, we kept talking about believing an apex and then a leveling and then the dramatic drop off.

 Well, we've gotten to that part finally, and it took longer than anybody thought.

-Because if they did, and if they understood the timeline of New York politicians and how they didn't listen to their own task force and how they had literally prepared nothing, and then executive orders that mandated nursing homes to take COVID-19 patients, and even though nursing home elderly care facilities were screaming, we're not prepared to take them in, and that's where the largest number of deaths occurred.
+I think what New York is going through is very, and it's funny because if you look at polls in New York, you know, people still have no idea what really happened because if they did, and if they understood the timeline of New York politicians and how they didn't listen to their own task force and how they had literally prepared nothing and then executive orders that mandated nursing homes to take COVID-19 patients, and even though nursing home elderly care facilities were screaming, we're not prepared to take them in.

-Uh, you would think that maybe there would be a political price to pay, but I guess most people don't pay attention to any of that.
+You would think that maybe there would be a political price to pay, but I guess most people don't pay attention to any of that.

-Uh, or the fact that Donald Trump won't get credit for all he did because every ventilator, every COVID-19 bed, every hospital bed, four plus, well, probably closer to like 10,000 beds that he built throughout the New York area.
+Or the fact that Donald Trump won't get credit for all he did because every ventilator, every COVID-19 bed, every hospital bed, four plus, well, probably closer to like 10,000 beds that he built throughout the New York area.

-The I I mean, that kind of shocked me.
+I mean, that kind of shocked me.

 It shocked a lot of people too.

-And those were all manned by this is the USNS Comfort, the Navy hospital ship.
+It's the USNS Comfort, the Navy hospital ship.

-You know, do I think they did it on purpose?
+Do I think they did it on purpose?

 No, I think they were dumb.